resonant-jovian/amp/README.md

 [![License: GPL-3.0](https://img.shields.io/badge/license-GPL--3.0-blue.svg)](LICENSE)
 [![Rust Version](https://img.shields.io/badge/rust-1.70%2B-orange)](https://www.rust-lang.org/)

-**AMP** is a production-grade geospatial correlation library written in Rust that matches street addresses to environmental parking zones in Malmö, Sweden[1].
+**AMP** is a production-grade geospatial correlation library written in Rust that matches street addresses to environmental parking zones in Malmö, Sweden.
 The system combines async/await networking, parallel processing with SIMD optimization, and high-precision decimal arithmetic to achieve reliable coordinate-based distance calculations at scale.
 All so you can have an app on your phone to avoid parking tickets from the environmental parking restrictions or know that you have been ticked when you shouldn't have been, without needing internet access at that!

 ## Quick Overview